danehobrecht/general-gnuledge/README.md

 ```
 <localhost> WORKGROUP<00>
 ```
-Install the first-party "Files" app from the iOS App Store:\
+If you haven't already, install the first-party "Files" app from the iOS App Store:\
 https://apps.apple.com/us/app/files/id1232058109

 Connect to the `<localhost>` in the iPhone files app:\